Discover links to local organisations who may be able to offer advice and support.

 Each country has its own twinning association that helps to co-ordinate various events.

 The three countries take it in turns to host visits from the other two.
 Every three years Leighton-Linslade will host visitors from France and Germany.
 This usually takes place in July to coincide with the Linslade Canal Festival.
-The last visit took place in 2018.
+This year, the visit will take place on Thursday 2nd June – Monday 6th June to take part in The Queen’s Platinum Jubilee Celebrations.

 The Town Twinning Forum meets in the evening approximately 6 times a year.
 Would you like to find out more about our Twinned Towns or become part of the Town Twinning Forum please get in touch.